mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 install.packages("rstudioapi")
 ```

-Retry to verifying the RStan installation as describe above.
+Retry to verify the RStan installation as describe above.
 Now it should work!

 ## Loading the package
 The package name is `rstan` (all lowercase), to load the package execute: